nodejs/node/doc/api/process.md

 added: v0.1.27
 -->

-The `process.argv` property returns a array containing the command line arguments passed when the Node.js process was launched.The first element will be [`process.execPath()`].
+The `process.argv` property returns an array containing the command line arguments passed when the Node.js process was launched.
+The first element will be [`process.execPath()`].
 The second element will be the path to the JavaScript file being executed.
 The remaining elements will be any additional command line arguments.